woodylee1974/simple_sm/README.md

 		if something_error:
 			return False #This code will refuse to change state to unplugged.
 ```
-In this state machine, `no return`, `return True` default change state to end state as you setting, while `return False` will refuse do such transition.
+In this state machine, `no return` or `return True` means the state transition is done successfully, while `return False` means the state transition is refused.

-If you want to state machine transit to a specified state, of course, it is not recommended, you may do like that:
+If you want to state machine transit to a specified state(of course, it is not recommended), you may do like that:
 ```
 	def nothing_unplug(self, *args, **kwargs):
 		'plugged --> unplug --> unplugged'
 		if some_condition_satisifed:
 			self.next_state = `specified_state`
 ```
+Thus, you changed the default destinate state to what you specified.

 # Bug reports

 Hope this small piece of code does your help, if it can make your code more simple, more maintainability, I shall feel happy.
 If you find any problems, or you have any improvement advice, please contact with me by the following e-mail address: